imagej/imagej.github.io/pages/Scala_Scripting.md

 description: test description
 ---

-A thin wrapper around [Scala](http://www.scala-lang.org/) is currently available on the , providing Scala scripting capabilities in ImageJ.
+{% include Learn content="languages" %} A thin wrapper around
+[Scala](http://www.scala-lang.org/) is currently available on the {% include ListOfUpdateSites content="Java 8 update site" %}, providing
+Scala scripting capabilities in ImageJ.
 However, support is *very new* and *largely untested*.
 Support will be improved later, as time allows.

-See also .
+See also {% include GitHub content="org=scijava | repo=scripting-scala |
+label=scripting-scala on GitHub" %}.

 [Category:Scripting](Category:Scripting "wikilink")